Winter for Pitta

 Foods to Minimize

-While you can certainly eat them in moderation during the winter, don’t overdo sour, heating foods like bananas, cranberries, grapes, grapefruit, pineapple, tamarind, cooked spinach, miso, hard cheeses, and sour cream.
+While you can certainly eat them in moderation during the winter, be selective with sour heating foods like bananas, cranberries, grapes, grapefruit, pineapple, tamarind, cooked spinach, miso, hard cheeses, and sour cream.
 Fermented foods, trikatu, and the recommended herbal teas with dried ginger, cinnamon, clove, or black pepper may also prove too heating for you, especially if you tend toward excess acidity.

-Chances are, your life is already full of a sharp sense of focus and purpose, so rather than enhancing those qualities this winter, see if you can ease into the softness of the season.
-Relax your expectations a bit, slow down, and try to receive the gentleness ushered in by the winter season.
-A sense of routine will be very beneficial for you, and be sure to build in some time for stillness and solitude.
-For your morning oil massage, you may find that sesame oil is too heating for your skin and scalp.
-If this is the case, you can cut your Sesame Oil with half Sunflower Oil or Coconut Oil.
-The cold weather will allow you to indulge your athletic drive and push yourself a bit harder, but try to release any attachment to your level of performance and maintain an attitude of relaxed effort instead.
-For yoga, incorporate plenty of standing poses, twists, and cultivate a sense of surrender in your practice with some forward folds.
-You may be able to do some gentle inversions during the winter but be watchful for excess heat rising into your head.
-If you practice pranayama, Surya Bhedana (Solar Breath) may be a bit much for you, so favor Nadi Shodana (Alternate Nostril Breathing), Kapalabhati (Skull Shining Breath), and Bhastrika (Bellows Breath).
-In the evening, retire closer to 10 p.m., before your mind becomes activated by the heightened pitta in the atmosphere at this time of night.
-And, if you feel like you’re getting too much sleep, feel free to rise before 7 a.m.
+Chances are, your life already embodies a sharp sense of focus and purpose, so rather than enhancing those qualities this winter, see if you can ease into the softness of the season.
+Relax your expectations a bit, slow down, and be receptive to the gentleness ushered in by the winter season.
+A sense of routine will be very beneficial for you, as will cultivating time for stillness and solitude.
+For your morning oil massage, try Pitta Massage Oil, Daily Massage Oil, or Brahmi Coconut.
+The cold weather will support your athletic drive and allow you to push yourself a bit harder.
+Practice releasing any attachment to your level of performance and maintain an attitude of relaxed effort instead.
+For yoga, incorporate plenty of standing poses and twists, and nurture a sense of surrender with some forward folds.
+If you practice pranayama, favor Nadi Shodana (Alternate Nostril Breathing), Kapalabhati (Skull Shining Breath), and Bhastrika (Bellows Breath).
+In the evening, retire closer to 10 p.m., before your mind becomes activated by the heightened pitta at this time of day.
+After a full night of sleep, you may feel inspired to rise with the sun.